mendix/docs/content/en/docs/releasenotes/mobile/native-template/nt-studio-pro-9-parent/nt-6-rn.md

 ### Fixes

-* We removed default permissions for read and write external storage for Android.
+* We removed the default permissions for read and write external storage for Android.

 ## 6.3.0

 **Release date: September 20th, 2022**

-### Features
+### Improvements

 * We improved our app security allowing apps to use new Database encryption capability of Studio Pro 9.18.